justincdotme/fooCart/readme.md

 ## Requirements
  - This application requires the Composer Dependency Manager, located at [getcomposer.org](https://getcomposer.org/)
  - This application requires a Stripe account with API keys.
+ - This application is configured to use the Mandrill email API and requires a Mandrill account.

 ## Installation